Dr Ramya Mohan

 She was a fixed term Consultant in CAMHS, Developmental Neuropsychiatry and Learning Disability, Oxleas NHS Foundation Trust, UK (2008-2009), moving on to a Consultant position in Child and Adolescent Psychiatry (CAMHS), Surrey and Borders Partnership NHS Foundation Trust, for many years.
 Since 2016, she has been a Visiting Consultant in Child and Adolescent Psychiatry and Developmental Neuropsychiatry, Sussex Partnership NHS Foundation Trust, UK and at Telerad RxDx Healthcare, India.

-Her roles have included providing clinical leadership, specialist ADHD and ASD structured assessments, support to multidisciplinary clinical assessments, psychiatric reviews, chairing professional meetings, Consultant cover to the CAMHS duty team and liaison with paediatrics /A and E/cardiology /adult mental health and other specialties as required.
-Her clinical leadership roles have included multi-disciplinary team inputs and structured assessments to the pan-county specialist ASD team and the East Sussex ADHD team, alongside Consultant inputs to Ouse CAMHS.
+Her roles have included providing clinical leadership, specialist autism spectrum and ADHD structured assessments, support to multidisciplinary clinical assessments, psychiatric reviews, chairing professional meetings, Consultant cover to the CAMHS duty team and liaison with paediatrics /A and E/cardiology /adult mental health and other specialties as required.
+Her clinical leadership roles have included multi-disciplinary team inputs and structured assessments to the pan-county specialist autistic spectrum conditions team and the East Sussex ADHD team, alongside Consultant inputs to Ouse CAMHS.

 As a Paediatric Liaison Lead, Royal Surrey County Hospital (2009-2016) and an Autism Champion/Autism Board member, South Surrey (2014 – 2016), she has led and been part of clinical and service development conversations.